axiom-crypto/axiom-quickstart/README.md

 For installation instructions for Foundry or a Javascript package manager (`npm`, `yarn`, or `pnpm`), see [Package Manager Installation](#package-manager-installation).

-Copy `.env.example` to `.env` and fill in with your provider URL (and optionally Goerli private key).
+Copy `.env.example` to `.env` and fill in your JSON-RPC provider URL.
+If you'd like to send transactions from a local hot wallet on testnet also add a Sepolia private key.
-You can export your Goerli private key in Metamask by going to "Account Details" and then "Export Private Key".

 > ⚠️ **WARNING**: Never use your mainnet private key on a testnet!
-You should never use a private key for an account you have on both mainnet and a testnet.
+If you use this option, make sure you are not using the same account on mainnet.

 ## Test